The Golden Eagle Danube Express - Balkan Odyssey

 Highlights and Inclusions

-- 6 nights aboard the Golden Eagle Danube Express in a private compartment
+- Rail travel onboard the Golden Eagle Danube Express in a private cabin (6 nights on train)

 - Hotel accommodations for 4 nights

 - Budapest city tour, including the Royal Palace